kmaida/sample-auth0-nodeserver/README.md

 header: 'Bearer jwtAccessToken-goes-here'
 ```

-This server is intended to be used in conjunction with the
+This server is intended to be used in conjunction with the [Auth0 Angular Workshop](https://kmaida.gitbooks.io/auth0-angular-workshop/content/) and [sample-auth0-angular](https://github.com/kmaida/sample-auth0-angular) repository.

 ## Dependencies